 Bitcoin is no longer the best crypto for spending.

 Bitcoin is no longer suited to arbitrage trading or any trading that involves quickly and cheaply moving money between exchanges.
-However for other types of trading bitcoin is more or less equal with ethereum for having the most trading pairs and highest liquidity.
+However for other types of trading bitcoin is more or less equal with ethereum and tether for having the most trading pairs and highest liquidity.

 On balance bitcoin is still one of the best, perhaps the equal best, crypto for trading.